EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 # Thanks for Reading!

-If you've made it this far, all the scripts referenced in this blog post can be found in my [MDI repository](https://github.com/EEN421/Defender-for-Identity)) on [Github](https://github.com/EEN421).
+If you've made it this far, thanks for reading!
+All the scripts referenced in this blog post can be found in my [MDI repository](https://github.com/EEN421/Defender-for-Identity)) on [Github](https://github.com/EEN421).

 <br/>